Mustafaahmed00/Schedule/README.md

 # Schedule Tracker

 A web-based schedule tracker application designed to help users manage their daily activities on an interactive timeline, set and track weekly and monthly goals, and stay motivated with dynamic quotes.
+Live Link: https://mustafaahmed00.github.io/Schedule/

 ## Features